How to cancel your broadband contract: A complete guide

 Can I cancel my broadband contract if I move house?

-However, be sure to notify your provider as soon as possible.
-Some providers may offer to transfer your contract to your new address, so cancellation may not always be necessary if they can still provide the service at your new home.
+Be sure to notify your provider as early as possible.
+They may offer to transfer your service to your new address if it's within their coverage area.
+If not, you may still be required to pay cancellation charges, even if they are unable to continue providing service at your new location.

 Can you cancel a broadband contract within 14 days of signing?